 Chunky sweaters, pumpkin spice everything, and seasonal decor are signs that fall is in full swing.
 When cooler temps and crisp leaves roll around, you can also expect a shift in hairstyles.
 Warmer colors like reds and browns are indicators that autumn has commenced, and for women with natural hair, it also presents a spike in silk press season.

 Still, heat-styling natural hair is a double-edged sword of sorts.
 Over the years, it's been more embraced as we learn more about protecting our curls from damage, but there's a fine line.
-Hot tools can permanently change your curl pattern and texture, and without a few precautions, they can end being detrimental to your overall hair health.
+Without a few precautions, they can end being detrimental to your overall hair health.

 However, the good news is thanks to tons of knowledge and innovation, there are many solutions to keep your hair healthy while straight.
 To help before your next salon appointment, we tapped top stylists to share their tips for protecting your curls from heat this season.
 Read ahead for more.